-Cooking dinner can be difficult when your countertops or stove are in the shadows.
+Under-cabinet lighting makes cooking meals easier and keeps your kitchen surfaces out of the shadows.
 These tips and under-cabinet lighting ideas can help you add beautiful and practical illumination to your kitchen, office, and other hardworking rooms.

-Shed light on dark nooks and crannies in your kitchen, office, and other rooms with undercabinet lights.
+Shed light on dark nooks and crannies in your kitchen, office, and other rooms with our under-cabinet lighting ideas.
 Designed to fit in small spaces and provide accent or task lighting, these fixtures can be used under kitchen cabinets, on bookshelves, in curio cabinets, and more.

 If you want to install under-cabinet lighting ASAP, select the easiest option.
 Learning how to install under-cabinet lighting is simple.
-A plug-in fixture.
-They attach to the underside of a cabinet or shelf and can be plugged into any nearby outlet.
+A plug-in fixture attaches to the underside of a cabinet or shelf and can be inserted into any nearby electrical outlet.
 These fixtures must be turned on and off using a switch on the unit, and the wires are not hidden.
-Tape or rope lights are one plug-in option.
+Tape or rope lights are one plug-in, LED under-cabinet lighting option.
 These clear plastic tubes are filled with small LED bulbs that cast a soft glow.

-For more serious task lighting, choose a fluorescent strip, a track light with halogen bulbs, or puck lights with halogen bulbs.
-These touch-operated disks are surface-mounted and easy to install, and are a wireless under-cabinet lighting option.
+For more serious under-counter lighting, choose a fluorescent strip, a track light with halogen bulbs, or puck lights with halogen bulbs.
+These touch-operated disks are surface-mounted, easy to install, and are a wireless under-cabinet lighting option.
 The lights are battery-operated and come in several wattages to provide bright light.
-Be careful where they are used, however, as high-wattage halogen bulbs can put off a lot of heat and shouldn't be installed near anything flammable.
+Be careful with under-cabinet lighting placement, however, as high-wattage halogen bulbs can put off a lot of heat and shouldn't be installed near anything flammable.

 For a seamless look, consider investing in hard-wired light fixtures, which become virtually invisible once installed.
-Recessed puck lights are low-profile lights that must be installed directly into shelves and, if not done during new home construction, require modifications to the cabinet.
+Recessed puck lights are low-profile lights that must be installed directly into shelves and, if not done during new home construction or a kitchen remodel, require modifications to the cabinet.
 Unless you have experience doing electrical work, a professional will need to install these and other hard-wired models, which must tap into a power source or have a new circuit added to the area.
 A professional will also know what building codes and regulations must be followed for the lighting to be up to code.
-Other hard-wired options include custom-size track lights and slim-line strip lights.
+Other hard-wired options include custom-size under cabinet track lighting and slim-line strip lights.
 Consider the light switch placement when installing hard-wired lights, too.
 You’ll want to ensure the switch is in an easy-to-reach place.

-When choosing an undercabinet light fixture, it's important to understand the various types of lightbulbs each uses so you can pick the one that best suits your needs.
+When choosing an under-cabinet light fixture, it's important to understand the various types of lightbulbs each uses so you can pick the one that best suits your needs.
 Different types of light bulbs will also cast different shades and temperatures of light.
 The price of the bulb may also figure into your decision.
 Some, like LED bulbs, are more expensive to purchase but will last longer.